Eustace the Monk: Aftermath

 In June 1217, during the negotiations for what would be known as the Treaty of Lambeth, the English demanded the return of the Channel Islands from Eustace's control, forcibly if necessary.
 However, he was executed while negotiations were still ongoing and thereafter the negotiations concerned his brothers, with the same demand.
 The treaty eventually compelled Louis not only to give up his claim to the English throne but also to eject Eustace's brothers from the Channel Islands.

 Biography

 A romance biography of him was written between 1223 and 1284 by an unknown poet from Picardy, mainly interested in his year or so of adventures after leaving Renaud's service.
 This account tells of Eustace, from a forest hideout, duping, ambushing and humiliating Renaud again and again, in different disguises and often stealing his horses.
 It is linked to the medieval myths of Robin Hood and the 13th-century Old French romance Fouke le Fitz Waryn on the life of Fulk FitzWarin.

 This account is then supplemented from 1205 onwards by English government records.

 Legacy

+Mangas

 Eustace served as the main inspiration for the murderous Friar Bellows from the first season of the British television show Blackadder.

 Eustace was one of two pirates who directly inspired the character Eustass Kid from the Japanese Anime/Manga One Piece (the other being William Kidd).

+Comics

+The famous Italian comic artist Hugo Pratt borrowed his concept of the mysterious pirate leader entrenched on an island in the Indian Ocean, known as “the Monk”, for The Ballad of the Salty Sea, the first adventure of Corto Maltese.

+In 1964, Belgian comics magazine Le Journal de Tintin published a comic strip titled Eustache le Moine, Corsaire du Roi (Eustace the Monk, the King’s Privateer), which told the story of Eustace.

+Video games

+In the mobile video game Assassin’s Creed: Pirates, one of the secondary characters is named Eustache the Monk.
+He is depicted as someone who spread terror in the English Channel during the 13th century.

+In the PC video game Star Citizen, Eustache the Monk is a sharpshooter and fighter pilot.
+Recognisable by his loyal Arrow and P4, he is known as a formidable adversary in the game.